Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Overall, the clue set is reasonably well-constructed.
-The informed clues are decent, the misinformed could be improved for better ambiguity, and the fake clues are quite effective.
-The difficulty level is appropriate.
+The clues are well-designed and effective for a disinformation game.
+The informed, misinformed, and fake categories are all strong, and the length constraints are met.

 ---